 Their label reads: extra virgin olive oil 99%, garlic 1%.

 Pampered Chef Garlic Infused Canola Oil

 This company does not make its own products and would not provide any further information on the product’s manufacture.
-Ingredients state canola oil and fresh garlic but we have no additional information and therefore do not recommend it.
+Ingredients state canola oil and fresh garlic but we have no additional information.

 Pastene Garlic Oil